EpictetusHonor/hangman_In_Pascal/README.md

 Temporary alias: *EpictetusHonor*
 Project developed as part of university learning, aiming to integrate programming knowledge in a fun and educational way.

-For every part where AI was used, I added a comment making it clear, so it shows the rest is my own work.
+For every part where AI was used in the proyect, I added a comment making it clear, so it shows the rest is my own work.
 Of course, it’s normal to use AI for minor details, but I’d rather be upfront and transparent.

 In this